ferife/nixConfig/README.md

 Use [this website](https://nlewo.github.io/nixos-manual-sphinx/development/option-types.xml.html#sec-option-types) to look at option types
-Use [this website](https://wiki.nixos.org/wiki/NixOS_modules) to get a quick idea of how to write options [This website](https://github.com/nix-community/awesome-nix?tab=readme-ov-file) has a large list of Nix-related resources
+Use [this website](https://wiki.nixos.org/wiki/NixOS_modules) to get a quick idea of how to write options [This website](https://github.com/nix-community/awesome-nix?tab=readme-ov-file) has a large list of Nix-related resources [This website](https://heywoodlh.io/nixos-gnome-settings-and-keyboard-shortcuts) has tips for modifying GNOME settings within Nix